mopsfl/moPsEk/README.md

 ## Info
 > All cheats are just created for fun and should not be used to seriously "break" games.
-> The cheats are made for Singleplayer games and not for Online/Multiplayer
+> The cheats are also made for Singleplayer games and not for Online/Multiplayer